 Some of the best careers in this field are:

 - Financial Analyst

 - Relationship Manager

 - Customer Services Executive

-Women often put in a lot of effort and planning into decorating and setting up their own homes.
-Needless to say, it requires keen observation, sense of aesthetics, an excellent sense of design and creativity to beautifully maintain a home.
+Women often put a lot of effort and planning into decorating and setting up their own homes.
+Needless to say, it requires keen observation, a sense of aesthetics, an excellent sense of design and creativity to beautifully maintain a home.

 This field offers some of the best jobs for women because it allows women to use their creativity in a productive fashion.
 You will need a Diploma / Degree in Interior Design or in Interior Architecture or in Interior and Furniture Design to get a good job.
 You can also set up your own business in this field.